luengoi/mbe-solutions/README.md

 ## Disclaimer
 I am new to the cyber security world, and I am using this warzone to build up my hacking skills.
-There might be more eficient ways of solving the problems found here, theese are my solutions.
+There might be more eficient ways of solving the problems found here, these are my solutions.
 IMPORTANT: Note that looking at this solutions without even trying to solve the problems first, will ruin the fun of playing this warzone.
 I strongly encourage the possible readers to try to solve the levels before reading my solutions.
 Please feel free to contact me at evilgroot@gmail.com if you need help or just want to discuss a level.